 Conserving 7.2 million hectares of tropical forest and freshwater resources

 Southern Suriname is part of the Amazon Rainforest.
 It holds a considerable amount of natural wealth in terms of biodiversity, freshwater resources and cultural heritage.
-However, the isolation that has protected Suriname’s southern unique ecosystem is now threatened by high commodity prices that have encouraged the spread of small-scale activities, such as gold-mining, logging, hunting, poaching and other potentially unsustainable activities.
+However, the isolation that has protected Suriname’s southern unique ecosystem is now threatened by high commodity prices that have encouraged the development of roads to the south that can increase the spread of small-scale activities, such as gold-mining, logging, hunting, poaching and other potentially unsustainable activities.
 When undertaken without due care, these activities can degrade water quality within the region’s extensive system of waterways and reservoirs which could harm Suriname’s unique ecosystems and cause great impact on indigenous communities living in the south who rely heavily on natural resources for hunting, fishing and other traditional purposes such as medicinal plants.

 Also, as is the case in many countries around the world, long-term sustainable economic development in Suriname is threatened by climate change.
 Availability of food, freshwater resources and habitat vulnerability are among the most prominent issues related to climate change and likely to have disproportionally greater impact on Indigenous communities living in the south.
-For these reasons, the project called South Suriname Conservation Corridor (SSCC) was started.
+For these reasons, the project called TWTIS (former SSCC) was started.

 For legal recognition of the SSCC, it is necessary that the current Nature Protection Laws of Suriname from 1954 be revised so co-management and sustainable livelihoods for indigenous communities are possible within protected areas.

 Development of sustainable livelihood projects with local indigenous communities

 Conservation International’s Conservation Stewards Program seeks to empower local communities in South Suriname to conserve nature and spur socio-economic development by implementing conservation agreements.